nrojas13/Quickamcharts/README.md

 Tutorial
 --------

-The easiest way to get started is follow the [Quickamcharts tutorial on Youtube](https://www.youtube.com/nicorojas01)!
+The easiest way to get started is follow the [Quickamcharts tutorial on Youtube](https://www.youtube.com/nicorojas01) coming soon :)

 Examples